valy8851/github.io/Slak/IndexTOC.md

  [Specimens of its occult science.]: ./26.md#specimens-of-its-occult-science

- [A "Precantation of all herbs"]: ./26.md#a--precantation-of-all-herbs-
+ [Precantation of all herbs]: ./26.md#precantation-of-all-herbs

  [Other treatises accompanying the _Herbarium_]: ./26.md#other-treatises-accompanying-the--herbarium-